 Keep in mind that a long term goal is to be able to bring back healthy high fiber foods after you have addressed the root causes of SIBO, restored optimal terrain of the upper digestive system, and healed SIBO.

 The following SIBO stir fry is allowed in the second phase of the SIBO Bi Phasic diet, which is semi-restricted.
 Phase 2 of the SIBO diet allows for 2 tbsp of honey per day and ½ a cup of basmati rice along with coconut aminos.
+You can also swap the honey for maple syrup.

 This SIBO friendly recipe contains tofu, but the tofu can easily be swapped for a chicken breast as another protein source for anyone intolerant to soy.